1. Create init file

 Update the configuration file .tusk/config.yaml to include a recording section.

-If you’re testing Tusk Drift out locally for the first time, set sampling rate to 1.0.
-After testing, we recommend a sampling rate between 0.01-0.1.
+If you’re testing Tusk Drift out locally for the first time, use fixed mode

 # ... existing configuration ...